erikng/blog.eriknicolasgomez.com/_posts/2017-12-18-Custom DEP Part 9 A practical example of InstallApplications Crypt DEPNotify and Munki.md

 - `<string>DEPNotifyArguments: -munki -fullScreen</string>`
 - `<string>DEPNotifyArguments: -fullScreen</string>`

 ## LaunchAgent
-While the LaunchAgent isn't designed to be customized, it works similarly to outset's on-demand feature in that it utilized a watch path.
+While the LaunchAgent isn't designed to be customized, it works similarly to outset's on-demand feature in that it utilizes a watch path.
 When you utilize a `userscript`, InstallApplications does the following:

 Root InstallApplications process:
 - Copies the script to a staging area